 The Compost Diaries

 After abandoning a successful advertising career, Spring Gillard worked at City Farmer, an urban agriculture group for 14 years.
 Her book Diary of a Compost Hotline Operator, Edible Essays on City Farming (New Society, 2003) recounts her adventures there.
 The book won a Garden Globe award of achievement from the Garden Writers of America.
 She has been published in numerous local and international media including Audubon, Organic Gardening, the Vancouver Sun and the Globe and Mail.
-She has just finished her second book, this one on the politics of food.
+Her second book, was on the politics of food.

 Spring has spoken at events across North America including the Seattle, San Francisco and Vancouver Garden Shows and was keynote speaker at the American Community Gardening Conference in Toronto.
 She has given talks, developed and delivered courses, workshops and tours for numerous organizations and academic institutions including Simon Fraser University (SFU) and the University of British Columbia (UBC).

-Spring sat on the Vancouver Food Policy Council for two and a half years and now volunteers with the Westside Food Security Collaborative.
-She is an associate at SFU’s Centre for Sustainable Community Development and co-teaches the Applications Course for a new certificate program in sustainable community development jointly offered with City Program.
+Spring sat on the Vancouver Food Policy Council for two and a half years and volunteered with the Westside Food Security Collaborative.
+She is an associate at the Centre for Sustainable Community Development at Simon Fraser University where she co-taught the Applications Course (2006-2011) for a certificate program in sustainable community development jointly offered with City Program.